- Ph.D. Curriculum and Instruction

-- Summer Curriculum Development: Students and I developed a curriculum for a summer program serving middle school students from nearby rural school districts.
-(Spring 2016)
+- Summer Curriculum Development: Students and I develop curriculum for a summer program serving middle school students from nearby rural school districts.
+(Spring, ongoing)

 - Coaching Kids for Creativity: Students and I visited a local elementary school twice each week to coach fourth- and fifth-grade students in Odyssey of the Mind, a creative team problem-solving competition.
 (Fall 2014 and 2015)